 But how do you know what’s useful?

-Before answering that question, it’s helpful to differentiate between two types of logging: support logging and diagnostic logging.
+To answer that question it’s helpful to differentiate between two types of logging: support logging and diagnostic logging.

 Diagnostic logging, on the other hand, refers to debug and trace messages that are primarily used by yourself as the developer and other developers picking up your code.
 It’s basically infrastructure for programmers that helps them understand what’s going on in the systems they’re building.

-The key difference, however, between these two types of log is in how they should be approached.
+The key difference between these two types of logging lies in how they should be approached.
 The right approach will help you find the right balance between bloat and bareness.

 This leads us nicely to rule 2.